 It is important to be honest when filling out the health questionnaire and the special needs form in the EPA acceptance packet.
 Studying abroad is a wonderful experience, but it is often challenging both intellectually and emotionally.
 If there are any emotional or mental health issues that may be a concern while abroad, letting the program director know in advance is important.
 We highly recommend that students speak with their care providers to make plans for continued service and for emergencies while abroad.
 The Program Director can also help the student locate a counselor or therapist if needed.

 The housing situation for EPA students will vary by program site.
-In Edinburgh and London students are typically housed in a ‘flat’ or apartment with other students on the program.
-In Brussels, Madrid, and Germany students also have the option of a homestay - which help integrate you into the culture and are great for becoming more fluent in the language.
+In Berlin, Edinburgh, and London students are typically housed in a ‘flat’ or apartment with other students on the program.
+In Bonn, Brussels, and Madrid students also have the option of a homestay - which help integrate you into the culture and are great for becoming more fluent in the language.

 Meal plans are not available.
 Most students stay in flats, or apartments, and prepare their own meals.
 Students in home-stays often have breakfast and one meal per day provided.